oktadev/okta-blog/_source/_posts/2023-01-23-keycloak-kubernetes-prod.md

 The challenge type is configured in the issuer, along with the ingress class for the solver. cert-manager will create a new Ingress resource to route Let's Encrypt challenge requests to the solver pods, which are also created automatically.

-The following annotations are required in the ingress resource, for the challenge solver to work and the TLS certificate to be automatically created by cert-manager:
+The following annotations are added by the k8s sub-generator in the ingress resource, for the challenge solver to work and the TLS certificate to be automatically created by cert-manager:

 - `kubernetes.io/ingress.allow-http: "true"`: Required to allow HTTP connections from challenge requests
 - `cert-manager.io/issuer: letsencrypt-staging`: The name of the issuer to acquire the certificate, which must be in the same namespace
 - `acme.cert-manager.io/http01-edit-in-place: "true"`: The ingress is modified in place, instead of create a new ingress resource for the HTTP01 challenge
 - `cert-manager.io/issue-temporary-certificate: "true"`: A temporary certificate will be set on the secret until the final certificate has been returned. used for keeping compatibility with the `ingress-gce` component.

 ## Learn More about Keycloak in production